caseymarquis/KC.BaseDb/README.md

 * A static convenience function for migrating the database on app start.
 * Static convenience functions for accessing and disposing the database.
 * Static read/write locking if the underlying database is Sqlite.
 * All packages needed to run migrations in visual studio, and to access Postgres, SqlServer, and Sqlite databases.
-(If you need something outside of those)

-That's pretty much it, but

-* AllProperties: All public properties which were not ignored with an attribute.
-* ValueAndStringProperties: Properties which are value and string types.
-* ValueAndStringDicts: Dictionary properties containing value and string types.
-* ValueAndStringIEnumerables: IEnumerable properties containing value and string types.
-* ClassProperties: Properties which are classes.
-* ClassDicts: Dictionary properties containing classes.
-* ClassIEnumerables: IEnumerable properties containing classes.
+(Other databases can be used with slightly more effort)

 ### Installing